soupslurpr/BeauTyXT/README.md

 * Written entirely in Kotlin
 * Implements Material Design 3 for a modern look
 * Dynamic color based on the system wallpaper
+* Any file extension option
 * Open files from other apps
 * Pitch black background option
 * File info dialog

 ## Download
-Wanna download BeauTyXT?
-You can get it on the Accrescent app store by clicking on the image below.
+Want to download BeauTyXT?
+You can get it on the Accrescent app store by clicking on the image/link below.

 <a href="https://accrescent.app/app/dev.soupslurpr.beautyxt">
     <img alt="Get it on Accrescent" src="https://accrescent.app/badges/get-it-on.png" style="width:75%; height:auto;">